 - Is there a danger of applying AI in audits?

-Of course, such as over dependence on outputs without checking them or using tools on poor data.
+Yes, such as over dependence on outputs without checking them or using tools on poor data.
 The point is to use AI as a tool but not decision.
 A human judgment should always be in the loop and come back to it twice.

 Reference Links: